 Q: Who is Ann Baker?
 A: Well, anyone who has started their research into Ragdolls has heard of Ann Baker.
 She was a breeder in California who first introduced the Ragdoll breed to us.
 She also made up her own association called "International Ragdoll Cat Association".Information on Ann Baker can be accessed via the internet.

 Q: Do all Ragdolls have blue eyes?

 A: Yes, with the exception of the solid ragdolls.
 The colour is what captured my heart when I first saw a raggie!

+Q: Why Ragdolls are called "Ragdolls"?
 A: The name Ragdoll comes from the cat’s ability to become totally relaxed and limp like a child's toy Ragdoll.
 This characteristic is true.
 It is even more prevalent in mature Ragdolls than in kittens.

+Q: Is it true that people affected by allergies will not be affected by the Ragdoll breed of cats?
 A: FALSE.
 Allergies from cats do not come from the hair, rather it is found in cat Dander (Dried skin, a bit like dandruff).
 Therefore if you have an allergy to cats, this will hold as true for the Ragdoll breed as it does for the hairless Sphynx.

 Sorry If I havent managed to cover all your questions- you can also email me and I will try and help you in any way I can- don't feel silly asking